Secure CheckoutPersonal information is secured with SSL technology.

 14. The 4-NQO mouse model: an update on a well-established in vivo model of oral carcinogenesis

-- Protocols are provided by renowned experts in the field
+- Provides protocols provided by renowned experts in the field

-- Detailed description of protocols allowing appropriate reproduction of the models
+- Presents detailed descriptions of protocols, hence allowing appropriate reproduction of the models

-- Author notes are included in each protocol providing useful tips and troubleshooting
+- Includes author notes for each protocol, covering useful tips and troubleshooting

 Addressed to both experienced and young researchers aimed to investigate factors regulating oncogenesis in vivo